Breast Implant Removal

 Despite the reassurances mentioned above, some girls would like to exchange their implants for the latest generation SilkSurface, (nanosurface, neosmooth) implants made by Motiva.
 This may, of course, coincide with 10 year mark but it may be that the latest technology implants are more appealing and that they would like to remove their textured implants just to be on the safe side.
 Mr Banwell would be happy to discuss this in more detail if this would be your preferred option.
 NB.
 The only other option is to convert back to the archaic original smooth implants of 30 years ago which Mr Banwell believes is a retrograde step.

-CONCEPT OF BREAST IMPLANT ILLNESS (BII)
+CONCEPT OF SYSTEMIC SYMPTOMS OF BREAST IMPLANTS [BREAST IMPLANT ILLNESS (BII)]

 Breast implants (like hip/knee prostheses, metalwork for trauma or orthognathic surgery, heart valves and coils) are foreign bodies and as such the immune system recognises them as foreign and responds by generating a wall of scar tissue around them (in the case of breast implants this is called a capsule).
 This is a completely normal process, the breasts usually feel soft, and in the vast majority of ladies there is no issue.
 However, in a small percentage of patients (as Mr Banwell always explains to his patients pre-operatively), the capsule can sometimes misbehave and starts to harden & contract.
 This can cause symptoms such as pain, discomfort and a change in the shape of the breast.
 Whilst capsule formation per se is considered normal, so-called ‘capsular contracture’ is an adverse response of the body to breast implants.